From red ants and snake bites to Disney songs and grape shopping…

 Whether you’re keen to get involved in volunteer opportunities in Hong Kong, or looking to combine giving back with travel, the ripple effect really does run as far as you let it…

 Sunny and Karen, who run the NGO are warm-hearted, generous people who are working to keep needs met.
-From refurbishing schools (supporting the future of over 170 children), to outreach programmes (supporting over 20 HIV-infected children with foster care, food, medicine, education, transport and emotional support), the actions at Kais are driven by necessity.
+The work focuses on everything from refurbishing schools (supporting the future of over 170 children), to outreach programmes that provide foster care, food, medicine, education, transport and emotional support for HIV-infected children in Phnom Penh.
+The actions at Kais are driven by necessity.

 On site at Kais Village, there are a few nannies, a cook and a guard (a lovely husband and wife duo, Mr. Liang and Kun Thea).
-When I was there last, the only person I could properly communicate with in English was a 14 year old girl/chef/doctor-in-training, Hary.
+When I was there last, the only person I could properly communicate with in English was one of the kids: a 14 year old girl who you’ll often find doubling as a chef/doctor-in-training.
 You can find out more about what KaisKids does here.

 The thought process: